IMAGE: Natalie Rhea Riggs / Unsplash

-The recently released “Share Diversification Analysis” in StockOpter.com was designed to assist advisors and clients to interactively visualize the multi-year projected values of company stock compared to a diversified portfolio at various levels of annual diversification.
+The recently updated “Share Diversification Analysis” in StockOpter.com was designed to assist advisors and their clients to interactively visualize the multi-year projected values of their owned/long shares and vested options compared to a diversified portfolio at various levels of annual diversification.
 Using the StockOpter.com “Diversification” dashboard, one simply enters a suitable diversification rate for the available shares.
-This will generate a five year projection of the value of the client’s investments held in company stock plotted against the value held in a diversified portfolio.
+This will generate a five year projection of the value of the client’s investments held in company stock and vested options plotted against the value held in a diversified portfolio.

-For comparison, the program will automatically produce alternative strategies by varying the annual diversification percentage.
+For comparison, StockOpter will automatically produce alternative strategies by varying the annual diversification percentage.
 The following sample charts show three alternative diversification scenarios which include a “base case” of 10% and two alternative cases plus or minus 5%.
-These charts enable clients to quickly see whether an annual diversification rate is making them more or less concentrated.
+These charts enable clients to quickly visualize whether an annual diversification rate is making them less concentrated.